 In some ways, Missouri’s population is similar to the U.S. population.
 In all but 2 counties, a smaller percentage of the population is in the age group 25-34 and below the state average of 13.3 percent.
 In the age category of 55 and over, 9 of the 13 counties have percentages over the state average of 28.9 percent.

 The male/female gender split is close to the state average in all counties.
 In Missouri, 9.7 percent of citizens are civilian veterans.
-Three counties have a higher than average percentage of veterans, with the highest in Madison County at 10.8 percent.
+Three counties have a higher-than-average percentage of veterans, with the highest in Madison County at 10.8 percent.

 Race/Ethnicity statistics for Missouri are different from the county averages of the region.
 Nine counties in the region have a higher percentage of citizens in minority race classes than the state average.